Introduction

 - protection against TLS downgrade attacks

-When implementing STARTTLS or MTA-STS, care should be taken to ensure that cipher configuration is aligned with guidance in the Implementing Certificates, TLS, HTTPS and Opportunistic TLS publication.
+When implementing STARTTLS or MTA-STS, ensure that cipher configuration is aligned with the guidance on Implementing certificates, TLS, HTTPS and opportunistic TLS.
 Organisations should review their TLS and cipher suite configurations annually, or whenever major vulnerabilities are publicly disclosed.
-Organisations should ensure that an appropriate CAA DNS record is created to identify the Certification Authority (CA) authorised to issue the SSL certificate(s) that are installed on mail relays.
-As TLS certificate expiry can impact on mail delivery, organisation should actively monitor for certificate expiry as part of general platform health monitoring.
-Organisations adopting MTA-STS will need to make architectural and operational configuration changes, including specific user training.
+Create an appropriate CAA DNS record to identify the CA authorised to issue the SSL certificate(s) installed on mail relays.
+As TLS certificate expiry can affect mail delivery, organisations should actively monitor for certificate expiry as part of general platform health monitoring.
+Organisations adopting MTA-STS will need to make architectural and operational configuration changes, and provide user training.

-Organisations should consider the use of certificates from trusted public CAs when implementing encrypted email transport like MTA-STS and STARTTLS.
+Consider using certificates from trusted public CAs when implementing encrypted email transport protocols like MTA-STS and STARTTLS.

-Organisations should also enable TLS reporting when implementing MTA-STS.
+Enable TLS reporting when implementing MTA-STS.
 This configuration requires its own DNS entries.
-By implementing TLS reporting, organisations will be able to see the performance of its domains, the success or failure rate, and the impact of the organisation’s MTA-STS policies.
-This will give organisations important insight into which mail services it needs to configure to ensure no interruption in mail flow.
+By implementing TLS reporting, organisations will be able to see the performance of its domains, the success or failure rates, and the impact of its MTA-STS policies.
+This can give valuable insight into which mail services need configuration to maintain uninterrupted mail flow.
 Advice supporting DNS configuration is included in the Domain Name System section of this guidance.
+For more information, refer to IETF’s guide on RFC 8461 SMTP MTA-STS, RFC 8460 SMTP TLS Reporting, Microsoft’s Enhancing mail flow with MTA-STS, and ASD’s Implementing certificates, TLS, HTTPS and opportunistic TLS.

 Cloud email services

-When using cloud, or an as-a-service, offerings for functions other than enterprise mail to the desktop, it is strongly recommended that other email components (such as mass marketing, or one-to-many email campaigns) do not use the regular corporate email domain.
-Organisations should consider restricting the use of their primary email domain in a way that separates it from hosted services (for example, by using a separate sub-domain for each authorised third-party mail service).
-Organisations should minimise the number of parties that can send mail (using a ‘from:’ or ‘envelope-sender:’ address of the primary corporate domain).
-Organisations should be aware that when they use the default email infrastructure of larger cloud providers for any purpose, their outbound mail shares delivery infrastructure with mail generated in other tenancies that may be unwanted or malicious in nature.
-This may leave recipient organisations exposed to larger or different risks than was previously the case.
+When using cloud or as-a-service offerings for functions other than enterprise mail to the desktop, it is strongly recommended that other email components - such as mass marketing or one-to-many email campaigns - do not use the regular corporate email domain.
+Organisations should consider restricting the use of their primary email domain to separate it from hosted services (for example, by using a separate subdomain for each authorised third-party mail service).

-Where organisations adopt cloud services, they should be aware that the notification messages relating to activity in their cloud tenancy may be generic.
-That is, the notification may be sent from a generic account and contain generic content.
-As such, there may be no content within the message that allows mail administrators, or the recipient, to verify that the message received relates to their own tenancy.
-Organisations should take advantage of features that allow unique email characteristics to be set per tenancy, such as custom DKIM or email domains, or custom email headers.
+Where organisations adopt cloud services, they should be aware that the notification emails about activity in their cloud tenancy may be generic.
+These notifications could be sent from a generic account and contain generic content, making it difficult for mail administrators or recipients to verify that the notifications relate to their own tenancy.
+Organisations should use features that allow unique email characteristics per tenancy, such as custom DKIM or email domains, or custom email headers.

-Notification messages associated with cloud tenancies are one of the most heavily phished themes in circulation.
-Organisations should be aware that notification emails can be generated from tenancies other than their own, and that these emails may pass all authentication checks, but may still be malicious in nature.
+Notification emails from cloud tenancies are one of the most heavily phished themes.
+Note that notification emails can come from tenancies other than their own, and may pass all authentication checks while being malicious in nature.

 Identity and access control

-Internet facing mail relays are used by organisations to send and receive email.
-Interfaces of mail relays used to send outbound email should only accept connections from authorised internal SMTP relays (traditionally Microsoft Exchange and authorised smarthost relays).
-This prevents external mail relays from being maliciously used as open relays.
-Organisations must apply access control lists and other security mechanisms where internal resources can directly or indirectly connect to an outbound mail relay without authentication.
-Wherever possible, connections to gateway mail relays should be authenticated.
-Outbound mail relays should be configured to prevent staff or applications from sending mail using departmental addresses that they are not authorised to use.
+Organisations must apply access control lists and other security mechanisms where internal resources can connect (directly or indirectly) to an outbound mail relay without authentication.
+Connections to gateway mail relays should be authenticated where possible.
+Configure outbound mail relays to prevent staff or applications from sending mail from organisational addresses they are not authorised to use.

 Policy enforcement

-Conceptually, enforcement of policy on email for receiving external email is very different from sending email to external recipients.
-When receiving, an organisation must prevent impersonation attacks like phishing, spam and social engineering, while inspecting emails for malicious content such as links and attachments.
-Conversely, when sending, an organisation must avoid data spills, outbound email for malicious content, and be watchful for third-parties sending email on behalf of the organisation without permission.
-In addition, organisations should be alert for sensitive data leaving the environment.
+Email policy enforcement differs between receiving external email and sending email to external recipients.
+When receiving, organisations must prevent impersonation attacks (e.g. phishing, spam and social engineering) while scanning emails for malicious content in links and attachments.
+When sending, organisations must avoid data spills, scan outbound email for malicious content, and monitor for unauthorised third parties sending email on its behalf.
+Organisations should also be alert for any sensitive data leaving their environment.

-Mail relays should ensure network protocols are RFC compliant for both receiving and sending.
+Mail relays should check network protocols are RFC compliant for both receiving and sending.
 Connections to mail relays that are non-RFC standard should be terminated.

 Receiving email